 We finally had to wake the children up to take them to the Luau.
 We should have gone an hour earlier and we ended up missing some of the activities, but the children were tired and needed to rest.
 The luau itself was great fun and I definitely recommend attending a luau if you have young children.
 Even though they are a bit touristy, they do convey some of the history and culture of the Pacific Islands.
 This was the first trip where we taught the kids a bit about Hawaii before we came and the luau really helped reinforce what they had learned.

 We greeted the day with another low-key morning at the beach.
 My children never get tired of building sand castles or playing in the waves.
 Hawaii is definitely the perfect place for that and you could easily spend a full week doing nothing but exploring the beaches.

-For lunch, we drove into Honolulu for Dim Sum.
+For lunch, we drove into Honolulu for Dim Sum at the Golden Palace.
 If you are coming from California this may not be as exciting since there is lots of excellent Dim Sum in California, but when we came from NC in 2014, this was a trip highlight!
 There are large Chinese and Japanese communities in Hawaii and the excellent food reflects that!

 After lunch, we stopped at Pearl Harbor.
 We didn’t take any of the ship tours, but we walked around and looked at the monuments.
 It was a short trip since the children were uninterested, but it’s an important part of history and I’m glad we went.

 Chris dropped me off to get my hair cut in Pearl City while he took the kids to a playground.
 At home, I always feel like there are too many things going on to take the time to get my hair done, knocking it out on vacation felt like a smart move!
 If you don’t need a haircut, maybe convince your spouse to let you have an hour at the spa. 😉